 :will match the footprint name.

-Conn*:*Pitch?1.25mm*will match any footprint with '1.25mm' pitch, only in libraries that begin with the text 'Conn'
+Connector*:*Pitch?1.25mm*will match any footprint with '1.25mm' pitch, only in libraries that begin with the text 'Connector'

 Footprint filters can be set in the Footprint Filter tab in the Symbol Properties window.